tiny-crab/reSizeMatters/README.md

 FIXES THAT NEED TO BE FINISHED:
   - Condensing twelve one-cols or six two-cols ends up irregular, not in pairs or quads
   - I'm going to add some "priority" cols, so a col marked with priority gets added to its own row before other children
+  - Still need to make a demo website